taverntesting/taverntesting.github.io/documentation.md

 similarly-named methods on the `paho.mqtt.client.Client` class.

-The full list of options for the `mqtt` client block are listed below (`host` is the only required key, thought you will almost always require some of the others):
+The full list of options for the `mqtt` client block are listed below (`host` is the only required key, though you will almost always require some of the others):

 - `client`: Passed through to `Client.__init__`.